nmpowell/carbon-intensity-forecast-tracking/README.md

 ### Assessing forecasts

-- For each actual 30-minute period defined by its "from" datetime, we will capture published forecasts for that period.
+- For each actual 30-minute period defined by its "from" datetime, capture published forecasts for that period.
-- Forecasts are published up to 48 hours ahead, so we should capture 96 forecasts for one real period.
+- Forecasts are published up to 48 hours ahead, so we should expect about 96 future forecasts for one real period, and 48 more from the "past" 24 hours.
-- We'll also capture the actual recorded CI value.
+- Also capture the "actual" values by choosing a stable point about 6 hours after the window has passed.
-- We can do this for each of the 17 published regions, as well as the National data.
+- We can do this for each of the published regions and the National data.

 - TODO: